zUnixorn/Arch-root-on-ZFS-install/README.md

 generate an appropriate host id with: `zgenhostid $(hostid)` and create a zfs cache file with `zpool set cachefile=/etc/zfs/zpool.cache zroot`.
 Your system won't boot if you forget this step. \
 \
 modifiy the kernel hooks in `/etc/mkinitcpio.conf` to `HOOKS=(base udev autodetect modconf block keyboard zfs filesystems)`, that means adding `zfs` infront of `filesystems` and moving `keyboard` infront of both.
 You may optionally also remove fsck, as its not needed when the root is on a zfs filesystem.
-Then generate the new hooks with `mkinitcpio -p KERNEL` where kernel is the name of your kernal, in most cases `linux`. \
+Then generate the new hooks with `mkinitcpio -p KERNEL` where kernel is the name of your kernel, in most cases `linux`. \
 \
 Also enable these services `zfs.target`, `zfs-import-cache`, `zfs-mount`, `zfs-import.target` with these commands
 ```